 Grab your phone to Instagram, point and shoot camera to capture your vacation, or pro DSLR to photograph your clients.
 Use our Durham photography guide to maximize your visual pleasure of this great city.

 The rustic exterior of this apartment building was purposely preserved when the developers of the current residences remodeled it.
 It’s so urban chic I can hardly stand it!

 It’s especially a favorite on my photoshoot locations in Durham because of the murals painted inside the outdoor atrium before entering the apartments.
-(Check out the complete in engagement session on my wedding photography site.)
+(Check out the complete engagement session from the photo with the couple below on my wedding photography site.)